 Our activities are within the mechanical services industry which is the single industry segment we serve.
-Under Statement 131, "Disclosures About Segments of an Enterprise and Related Information," each operating subsidiary represents an operating segment and these segments have been aggregated, as the operating units meet all of Statement 131's aggregation criteria.
+Each operating subsidiary represents an operating segment and these segments have been aggregated, as the operating units meet all of the aggregation criteria.

 Use of Estimates